rmsadik/style-guides/javascript/README.md

 ## 2. Variables

+  * <a name="2.1" href="#2.1">2.1</a>.
-  * Declare each variable separately and on their own lines.
+    Declare each variable separately and on their own lines.
 The exception is undefined variables, which may be declared in the same statement.

     ```js
     // Bad